 Again, the candidate's promotion package should include a section nominating representative publications and an explanation of both the significance of the publications and the impact on their discipline.
 Unlike consideration for tenure, the majority of publications should include undergraduate authors or be the result of work initiated while employed at King's College.
 Publications resulting from work while on sabbatical also count toward the majority.
 Publications previously submitted for consideration as part of an applicant's tenure package may not be submitted as evidence of scholarship for promotion to Professor.

 These are the same as those specified in Section B.

-William G. McGowan School of Business
+William G. McGowan School of Business Standards for Scholarship and Professional Development

-A. Scholarship Standards for Tenure and Promotion to Associate Professor
+A. Scholarship Standards for Tenure and Promotion to Associate Professor for Scholarly Academics